PerseverantDT/origins-datapacking/Soul Shielder/README.md

 ### Protective Field (Second Ability)

-Power a field of souls where you stand.
+Summon a field of souls where you stand.
 Entities inside the field slowly gain a protective barrier that protects them from damage.

 - Cooldown: 10 seconds
 - Consumes 3 Soul Fragments
-- Duration: 5 seconds
+- Summons a 5-block wide area of effect
-- +3 Shield Strength every second
+  - +5 Shield Strength for entities inside the area of effect
     - Entities without Soul-powered Shield will temporarily gain a weaker Soul-powered Shield.
-  - This version only protects up to 3 HP, lasts 10 seconds after its last strengthen, and is capped at 50 Shield Strength.
+    - This version only protects up to 5 HP, lasts 10 seconds after its last strengthen, and is capped at 50 Shield Strength.
+  - Ticks every second
+    - The first tick is delayed by half a second
+  - Lasts 5 effect ticks
+  - Requires line of sight with the center of the AoE

 ### Experience Transmutation (Save Toolbar Ability)